The Ultimate Gift: Plot

-When his rich grandfather, Howard "Red" Stevens dies, Jason does not expect to inherit anything from his multi-billion-dollar estate.
-He strongly resents his grandfather because his father had died while working for him.
-Unexpectedly, Red leaves Jason an inheritance with a condition: Jason must complete 12 separate assignments within a year in order to get it.
-Each assignment is centered around a "gift".
-Gifts of work, money, friends and learning are among the dozen that Jason must perform before he is eligible for the mysterious "Ultimate Gift" in his grandfather's will.
-Red's attorney and friend, Mr. Hamilton, and his secretary, Miss Hastings, attempt to guide Jason along.
+Billionaire oil magnate and grandfather, Howard "Red" Stevens, has passed away due to illness.
+His grandson, Jason Stevens, a self-centered, unemployed individual in his mid-20s who relies on his trust fund, does not anticipate inheriting anything from his grandfather's multi-billion-dollar estate.
+He harbors deep resentment towards his grandfather, as his father died while working for him.
+While the other members of the Stevens family receive portions of the estate, Red unexpectedly bequeaths Jason an inheritance with a stipulation: Jason must complete 12 distinct tasks within a year to qualify for it.
+Each task revolves around a "gift".
+Among the gifts of work, money, friendship, and education, Jason must fulfill these dozen requirements before he can access the enigmatic "Ultimate Gift" outlined in his grandfather's will.
+Red's attorney and friend, Mr. Hamilton, along with his secretary, Miss Hastings, strive to assist Jason throughout this process.
+Initially hesitant, Jason finds motivation from his girlfriend, Caitlin, who suggests that he may need to secure employment in the future if this gift does not involve money.

-For the first task, Jason has to work on his grandfather's friend Gus Caldwell's ranch in Texas for a month to learn what hard work is.
-Upon returning, Jason learns everything he values – his apartment, car, money – has been taken away, leaving him homeless.
-His girlfriend Caitlin leaves him when he asks her to pay for the bill after his credit card is rejected.
-None of his friends shelter him, and his mother declines to help him as part of the agreement.
-Jason miserably wanders the city alone.
-While sleeping in a park, he encounters a woman, Alexia, and her outspoken daughter, Emily.
-Jason befriends the two, and then asks them to go to the attorney's office and confirm themselves as his "true friends" in order to pass his assignment, but later discovers that Emily is suffering from leukemia.
-From that point, he tries his best to help Emily have a great life while it lasts, and Emily encourages a romance between Jason and her mother.
+For his first task, Jason is required to work on his grandfather's friend Gus Caldwell's ranch in Texas for a month to understand the value of hard work.
+Upon his return, Jason discovers that everything he holds dear – his apartment, car, and money – has been taken from him, leaving him destitute and homeless.
+Caitlin abandons him when he requests her to cover a bill after his credit card is declined.
+None of his friends offer him refuge, and his mother refuses to assist him as per the agreement.

+Jason wanders the city in despair.
+While sleeping in a park, he meets a financially struggling young mother, Alexia, and her kind yet outspoken daughter, Emily.
+Jason forms a friendship with them and later asks them to visit the attorney's office to confirm their status as his "true friends" to complete his assignment.
+After he selfishly distances himself from them, Jason learns that Emily is battling leukemia.
+He apologizes to both of them, and Emily encourages a romantic connection between Jason and her mother.
+At Emily's urging, Jason brings Alexia along to Thanksgiving dinner at his family's residence.
+Everything proceeds smoothly until the revelation of Jason's inheritance turns the dinner into a scene of greed and chaos.